Gods and Goddesses Found in Paganism and Wicca

 Working With the Gods and Goddesses

 In most Pagan and Wiccan traditions, interaction with the Divine is a key part of the belief system.
-But how do you know which gods to call upon, particularly if your tradition is an eclectic one with no set guidelines?
 Learn about the different types of gods, who they are, and when it's appropriate to ask for their assistance.

 Gods and Goddesses of Healing